nullpass/pyventory/README.md

 * Inventory: Set up view for servers<->applications
 * Logging: start adding hooks
 * All: orphan finders
+* Inventory: Limit related object listing, but convert title to URL where all objs can be seen. ex: If there are 250 Applications for a company only show the first 10, but make the "Application" row title a link to 'inventory/company/{pk}/applications' which would show all 250.
+Add '...' if total created than shown.

 ### Deep thoughts by Jack Example: